Pakorek/ELI_Front_Sandbox/README.md

-# Create a React client
+# Add Typescript to a React client

 ## Steps